 In contrast to the deductive and ahistorical approach of economics, sociology is inductive and historical, emphasizing how economy and society are fundamentally constituted by social and political institutions, from cultural understandings, habits, ways of thinking and norms to formal organizations, rules and laws, to a range of power relationships (class, race/ethnicity, gender, etc).
 The four Sections that sponsor this blog draw on and develop organization theory, institutional theory, labor process theory, network theory, comparative political economy and other approaches that see culture, politics and institutions as the foundational building blocks of economy and society.

-We feature two primary types of content:
+We feature three primary types of content:

 - Regular posts typically take one of three forms:

 - Friday roundups that link to news, essays, and other media from the past week